-Causal policy evaluation studies face a fundamental problem that arises from the inability to directly observe potential outcomes of a specific unit both in the presence and the absence of a policy event (treatment).
+Causal policy evaluation studies face a fundamental problem arising from the inability to directly observe potential outcomes of a specific unit both in the presence and in the absence of a policy event (treatment).
 This makes it difficult to establish causal relationships, as it is not possible to observe the treated unit in its untreated state following a policy intervention.
-In the case of Luxembourg, this translates to "what would the CO2 emissions from the road transport sector have been if the free public transport policy was not introduced?"
+In the case of Luxembourg, this translates to "what would the CO2 emissions from the road transport sector have been if the free public transport policy had not been introduced?"
 To overcome this problem, it is necessary to identify an appropriate identification strategy that allows the construction of a credible comparison group that can be used as a counterfactual for Luxembourg after the introduction of the policy.

 In our specific setting, we face two main challenges when selecting an appropriate identification strategy.
 First, Luxembourg differs from other European countries in many ways.
-It is a small country, measuring around 2,586 km2.
+It is a small country, measuring around 2,586 km.
 In the NUTS statistical region, it is a single region at all levels.
 Its population is also relatively small at around 660,000.
-Conversely, GDP per capita at around 140,000 USD is also highest among all EU countries.
+Conversely, GDP per capita at around 140,000 USD is the highest among all EU countries.
 Moreover, CO2 emissions from transport per capita are highest among all EU member states at around 8,200 kg.
-Luxembourg has the highest car density within the EU at around 700 cars per 1,000 inhabitants.
+Luxembourg also has the highest car density within the EU at around 700 cars per 1,000 inhabitants.

 To identify the effect of free public transport, we want to compare the evolution of transport emissions with comparable regions in terms of their emission trajectories.
 The uniqueness of Luxembourg therefore makes it difficult to find a suitable counterfactual.
 It would be difficult to meet the parallel trend assumption necessary to conduct a difference-in-difference (DID) estimation, as it is extremely difficult to find a comparable unit based on both observable and unobservable characteristics.
-This could be compensated for by synthetic control (SC) approaches, which reweigh units to adjust for pre-treatment trends (Abadie, 2021).
+This could be compensated for by synthetic control (SC) approaches, which is motivated by the notion that some regions are more comparable to the treated unit than others.
+These procedures attach weights to units to create a synthetic control unit (Abadie, 2021).
 However, this approach also faces difficulties due to the lack of directly comparable regions (not only in their trajectories but in absolute levels) to include in the donor pool to create the synthetic counterfactual, for the reasons discussed above.

 To overcome the first challenge, we employ a recently proposed estimation procedure, the SDID approach introduced by Arkhangelsky et al. (2021).
 SDID combines the strengths of both Difference-in-Differences (DID) and Synthetic control (SC) methods.
 SDID circumvents the common drawbacks associated with traditional DID and SC methods.
-Specifically, it overcomes the challenge of estimating causal relationships when parallel trends are not observed in aggregate data for DID and eliminates the necessity for the treated unit to be within the "convex hull" of control units for SC.
-Furthermore, given the size of Luxembourg, we carry out the SDID analysis at the NUTS2 regional level to find more comparable control regions.
+Specifically, it overcomes the challenge of estimating causal relationships when parallel trends are not observed in aggregate data for DID and eliminates the necessity for the treated unit to be within the convex hull of control units for SC.
+Furthermore, given the size of Luxembourg, we carry out the SDID analysis at the NUTS 2 regional level to find more comparable control regions.
 This will be discussed in more detail in Section 4.